balza/salestaxes/README.md

 36.4 Some problems with rounding strategy, added the Input3 test case in receiptFactory 36.5 Realized that the rounding strategy is part of the tax Strategy, refactor the taxes strategies 36.6 Added a test in ImportDutyTax and discovered that the rounding strategy are wrong
+37. Added toString method to print the Receipts, but there are something wrong in roundig and in number of items.
+I need a different structure to contain PurchasedItems